CNZSilverPriest/space_war_pygame/README.md

 # space_war_pygame
-pygame project, a game called space war.
+Pygame project, a game called space war.
 The game contains background music and different sound and visual effects.
 This 2D game is the best situs for people who has a range of 4+.